ludviggunne/my-language/README.md

 ```

 ## Printing to stdout
-There is a specific `print` that prints it's argument (bools are printed as 1/0).
+There is a specific `print` statement that prints it's argument (bools are printed as 1/0).
 ```
 print x + y;
 ```